bishalkumargupta/Design-of-CMOS-based-cascaded-Phase-Frequency-Detector-with-Charge-Pump-and-LPF/README.md

-# Design of CMOS based cascaded Phase Frequency Detector with Charge Pump and LPF.
+# Design of CMOS based Charge Pump Phase Lock Loop with 28nm Technology

 ## Table of Contents